 Supported Elements and Models

-XF supports a subset of the circuit elements and element models available in SPICE, and supports none of the SPICE analysis or output commands.
+XF supports a subset of the circuit elements and element models available in SPICE, but supports none of the SPICE analysis or output commands.

 The following circuit elements are supported: